uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

 Go back to the todo model.
 Now you can choose which category you want to apply on the specific task.
-For this one let's choose Education then click Save button afterwards.
+For this one let's choose Education then click Save.

 .. image:: assets/categoryeducationapplied.png